-Liability - At June 30, 2018, the Authority reported a liability of \$2,372,537 for its proportionate share of the ASRS' net pension liability.
-The net pension liability was measured as of June 30, 2017.
-The total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2016, to the measurement date of June 30, 2017.
-The total pension liability as of June 30, 2017, reflects a change in actuarial assumption related to changes in loads for future potential permanent benefit increases.
+The net pension liability was measured as of June 30, 2018.
+The total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2017, to the measurement date of June 30, 2018.
+The total liabilities as of June 30, 2018, reflect changes in actuarial assumptions based on the results of an actuarial experience study for the 5-year period ended June 30, 2016, including decreasing the discount rate from 8 percent to 7.5 percent, changing the projected salary increases from 3-6.75 percent to 2.7-7.2 percent, decreasing the inflation rate from 3 percent to 2.3 percent, and changing the mortality rates.

-The Authority's proportion of the net pension liability was based on the Authority's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2017.
-The Authority's proportion measured as of June 30, 2017, was 0.015231 percent, which was an increase of 0.000904 percent from its proportion measured as of June 30, 2016.
+The Authority's proportion of the net pension liability was based on the Authority's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2018.
+The Authority's proportion measured as of June 30, 2018, and the change from its proportions measured as of June 30, 2017, were: